 Apple explains on its website that the Apple one-year limited warranty includes replacement coverage for a defective battery.
 You can extend your coverage to two years from the date of your iPhone purchase with the AppleCare+ Protection Plan for iPhone.
-If during the plan's coverage period, your iPhone battery drops below 50 percent of its original capacity, Apple will replace it.
+If during the plan's coverage period, your iPhone battery drops below 50 percent of its original capacity, Apple will replace it for free.

-Since Apple was caught slowing down some iPhones in order to avoid shutdowns caused by older batteries, the company has started offering a £25/£29 iPhone battery replacement scheme - read about that here: How to get an iPhone battery replaced.
+Back in 2018 Apple was caught slowing down some iPhones in order to avoid shutdowns caused by older batteries, the company then started offering a £25/£29 iPhone battery replacement scheme, but that scheme is no longer running.